Welcome to Europe’s most comprehensive Christmas market guide!

 Finding Cheap Flights

 For environmental reasons, I don’t recommend taking short flights in Europe.
-Trains are a more sustainable travel option and buses and driving your own car also produce fewer emissions than flying.
-However, I understand those options are available to everyone and many people choose to fly within Europe.
+In fact, all non-essential flights should be avoided where possible.
+Trains are a more sustainable travel option and buses and driving your own electric car also produce fewer emissions than flying.
+However, I understand those options are available to everyone and many people choose to fly to Europe.

 Booking Train Tickets